sebastienjensen/vex-mcdb/README.md

 MCDb interfaces with the RobotEvents API to surface team information and statistics, to supplement match introductions and commentary at VEX Robotics events (VEX IQ Robotics Competition and VEX Robotics Competition).
 It consists of the web server/API, which fetches and processes data from RobotEvents, and the web client, which makes requests to the server and presents data to the emcee.

+It has been tested with the UK event region with 1870 teams, 75 events (carrying 217 awards), and 3594 matches.
+When working at a larger scale, you might encounter rate limiting from the RobotEvents API.
+You may need to lengthen the delay between each request to the API to avoid this (see `database.py`).

 MCDb is programmed with Python and SQLite is used for its database.
 This is not exactly a performant combination, and at least a rewrite in a compiled language is planned.
-Nonetheless, MCDb has been tested with events with up to 64 teams.

 ## Set up

 Because the database is stored locally, read/write access is required.

+Requirements can be found in `requirements.txt` and can be downloaded from/using pip.

+After completing the configuration file, you can run `main.py` and start requesting data from RobotEvents.
+This can be done either with the admin buttons at the bottom of the provided web client, or manually, using the web server routes documented at the bottom of the README.

 ### RobotEvents API